missionpinball/mpf/README.md

 The Mission Pinball Framework (MPF) is an open source, cross-platform, software framework for powering real pinball machines.

 MPF is written in Python 3.
-It can run on Windows, OS X, and Linux using the same code and configurations.
+It can run on Windows, Mac, and Linux using the same code and configurations.

 MPF interacts with real, physical pinball machines via modern pinball controller hardware such as the Multimorphic P-ROC or P3-ROC, FAST Pinball controllers, or Open Pinball Project (OPP) open source hardware.
 You can use it to power